 Thomas joined Watsi on April 3rd, 2015.
-Six years ago, Thomas joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Thomas' most recent donation traveled 8,800 miles to support Srey Pin, an 18-month-old baby girl from Cambodia, to fund burn contracture surgery so she can use her hands.
+Seven years ago, Thomas joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Thomas' most recent donation traveled 1,900 miles to support Marc, a bright teenager with big goals from Haiti, to fund surgery that will repair the birth defect in his heart.

 Thomas has funded healthcare for 87 patients in 12 countries.